ElkonLab/scAPA/scAPA_vignette.md

     ##  clusters:  ES RS SC
     ##  metadata:  Chr Start End GeneID Length Strand

--   The slot clus.counts is a list such that each 3’UTR with more than one peak is represented by a table where rows are its associated peaks and columns cell clusters.
+-   The slot clus.counts is a list such that each 3’UTR with more than one peak is represented by a table where rows are its associated peaks and columns are cell clusters.

 ``` r
 results@clus.counts[1:2]